New Haven–Springfield Line: History

 By the startup of Amtrak on May 1, 1971, the Inland Route was no longer in use, but frequent Penn Central trains continued to serve the New Haven–Springfield Line.
 Amtrak continued the Connecticut Yankee (by that time shortened to Philadelphia-Springfield) along the route.
 On May 17, 1971, Amtrak added a train between Philadelphia and Boston via the Inland Route.
 With the November 14, 1971 timetable, this was assigned the name Bay State, and extended south from Philadelphia to Washington, DC.
 The train was discontinued March 1, 1975, though on October 31 of that year, the Boston section of the Lake Shore Limited began, restoring Springfield–Boston service.

-On April 1, 1976, Amtrak acquired the New Haven–Springfield Line from the newly formed Conrail, along with most of the Northeast Corridor, the Keystone Corridor, and several other lines.
+On April 1, 1976, Amtrak acquired the New Haven–Springfield Line from the newly formed Conrail, along with most of the Northeast Corridor.

 During the mid-1980s, due to the high cost of operating the New Haven–Springfield Line and the competing newly-constructed expressways, Amtrak removed 25 mi of track, turning the line from a double-track line to a line with a single track with passing sidings.
 Of the 62 mi between New Haven and Springfield, 23.3 mi of double track and 38.7 mi of single track were left.

 The final iteration of Inland Route service began with the November 10, 1996, timetable, with the extension of the daily Virginia Service train 85/86 to Boston via Springfield.
 That train was later truncated, and the former Washington–Boston Bay State was reinstated via the Inland Route.
-By the October 28, 2002 schedule, trains 140 (weekend) and 142 (weekday) provided northbound Inland Route service, while the only weekend service was provided southbound via the 147.
-Train 142 was dropped October 27, 2003, and the November 1, 2004 timetable dropped 140 and 147, ending the use of the Inland Route.
+By the October 28, 2002, schedule, trains 140 (weekend) and 142 (weekday) provided northbound Inland Route service, while the only weekend service was provided southbound via the 147.
+Train 142 was dropped October 27, 2003, and the November 1, 2004, timetable dropped 140 and 147, ending the use of the Inland Route.